 Courtesy Windstar Cruises

 Culinary-centric programming shows up on almost every major carrier, but a few go above and beyond when it comes to gourmet getaways.
-Windstar serves up six food-filled voyages in a variety of regions yearly, in conjunction with the James Beard Foundation, that include market tours with a guest chef and beverage expert, wine-paired meals, cooking demos, menus that highlight local delicacies, and shore excursions that are cuisine-oriented.
-Holland America teamed up with America’s Test Kitchen to provide caloric content on three cruises devoted to dining well.
-(The September edition on Veendam winds its way around Canada and New England.)
+Windstar serves up eight food-filled voyages in a variety of regions yearly, in conjunction with the James Beard Foundation, that include market tours with a guest chef and beverage expert, wine-paired meals, cooking demos, menus that highlight local delicacies, and shore excursions that are cuisine-oriented.
+Holland America teamed up with America’s Test Kitchen to provide caloric content on cruises for foodies.
 Cast members from the beloved cooking series put on live shows, host hands-on lessons and Q&As, sign their books, give a multi-media presentation on recipe development, and test their kitchen knowledge at trivia.

 For dance floor divas and dudes

 Courtesy StarVista LIVE